 \section{Introduction}

-A `cluster variety' of Fock and Goncharov \cite{FG09} \cite{FG09b} can be viewed as a algebro-geometric space whose ring of regular functions is an `upper cluster algebra' of Fomin and Zelevinsky \cite{FoZ02}.
-More precisely, it is a scheme over $\mathbb{Z}$ constructed by gluing split algebraic tori $(\mathbb{G}_m)^n$ along certain birational maps, where the tori are enumerated by the data called `seeds' in the theory of cluster algebras, while the birational maps correspond to the `mutations' of seeds.
+A cluster variety of Fock and Goncharov \cite{FG09} \cite{FG09b} can be viewed as an algebro-geometric space whose ring of regular functions is an analog of the upper cluster algebra of Fomin and Zelevinsky \cite{FoZ02}.
+More precisely, it is a scheme over $\mathbb{Z}$ constructed by gluing split algebraic tori $(\mathbb{G}_m)^n$ along certain birational maps, where the tori are enumerated by the data called seeds in the theory of cluster algebras, while the birational maps correspond to the mutations of seeds.
 There are three different types of cluster varieties, namely $\mcal{A}$, $\mcal{X}$, and $\mcal{D}$, according to how these birational maps are given.
-In fact, only the cluster $\mcal{A}$-variety provides a genuine example of a cluster algebra in the sense of \cite{FoZ02}, while the $\mcal{X}$- and the $\mcal{D}$-varieties are certain generalizations.
+In fact, only the cluster $\mcal{A}$-variety provides an honest example of a cluster algebra in the sense of \cite{FoZ02}, while the $\mcal{X}$- and the $\mcal{D}$-varieties are certain generalizations.

 \vs